-- 1. Flip down the flap marked with a label as shown in the illustration. - 2.
-Position the top tether strap over the top of the seatback and secure it to the tether anchor bracket that provides the straightest installation. - 3.
-Tighten the strap according to the manufacturer's instructions to remove any slack.
+- 1. Flip down the flap marked with a label as shown in the illustration. - Position the top tether strap over the top of the seatback and secure it to the tether anchor bracket that provides the straightest installation. - Tighten the strap according to the manufacturer's instructions to remove any slack.

-If you have any questions when installing a top tether strap child restraint, consult your NISSAN dealer for details.
+If you have any questions when installing a top tether strap, it is recommended you visit a NISSAN dealer for this service.